PrideLee/sentiment-analysis/readme.md

 &emsp;&emsp;This project is about movive reviews sentiment analysis based on Transformer and ULMFiT model.

+**You can browse the full report from [here](https://github.com/PrideLee/sentiment-analysis/blob/master/Different%20Deep%20Learning%20Models%20Applied%20to%20Sentiment%20Analysis.pdf).**

 ## 2. Transformer

 &emsp;&emsp;To solve the long-term independence and reduce the computation, Google designs a new model in ML tasks, named Transformer.
 About this model's detalied introduction please refer my [reporters](https://zhuanlan.zhihu.com/p/52242109).